 These are the 12 best beaches in Mexico for families.

 The island of Cozumel is known for its fantastic snorkeling, crystal clear waters, and white sand beaches.
 One of the top stretches of sand for families is the kid-friendly Playa Mia Grand Beach Park, a favorite spot for all sorts of seaside activities.

 Situated on the southwestern edge of the island, this beach park is the largest of its kind in Cozumel.
 Play on the white sand beach, swim in the warm Caribbean waters, indulge in Mexican cuisine, or treat yourself to the onsite spa.

-There’s no shortage of exciting activities at Playa Mia, including the floating park with a 200-foot water slide, glass-bottom kayaking, snorkeling over two reefs, and jet skiing.
+There’s no shortage of exciting activities at Playa Mia, one of the best water parks in the Caribbean.
+You can also try glass-bottom kayaking, snorkeling over two reefs, and jet skiing.
 With so much to do, your family is sure to make long-lasting memories with a fun day here.

 Lover’s Beach, Cabo San Lucas

 Head to Cabo San Lucas’ most popular beach at “Land’s End” where your family can bask in the Pacific coast sunshine and connect with nature.
 Despite the name, this isn’t a beach favored only by couples; it’s also one of the best beaches in Mexico for families.